aziib/Extension-LiveChat/README.md

 7. get your youtube livestream video link
 8. setting up my youtube live chat local api : [https://github.com/aziib/YoutubeLiveChatLocalApi](https://github.com/aziib/YoutubeLiveChatLocalApi)
 9. run your sillytavern
-10. create new persona, just name it youtube viewer and add description {{user}} is youtube viewers live chat
+10. create new persona, set as default, just name it youtube viewer and add description {{user}} is youtube viewers live chat (you can set any description however you want if you want more immmersive interaction between live chat and the ai)
 11. select your ai character ( you can use single character or group chat, both are working and can use auto mode on group chat)
-12. enable the extension by going to extension tab and click Live Chat (choose the first one if there is two LiveChat)
+12. enable the extension by going to extension tab and click LiveChat (choose the first one if there is two LiveChat)
 13. tick enabled checkbox , set idle count to 9999999999999 ,idle timer to 3, untick use continuation, untick randomize time and tick on to enable include idle prompt
 14. also make sure is send as user